ncoghlan/misc/notes/python3/questions_and_answers.rst

 Why was Python 3 made incompatible with Python 2?
 -------------------------------------------------

+According to Guido, he initiated the Python 3 project to clean up a variety of issues with Python 2 where he didn't feel comfortable with fixing them through the normal deprecation process.
+This included the removal of classic classes, changing integer division to automatically promote to a floating point result (retaining the separate floor division operation) and changing the core string type to be based on Unicode by default.
+With a compatibility break taking place anyway, the case was made to just include some other changes in that process (like converting print to a function), rather than going through the full deprecation process within the Python 2 series.

-To the best of my knowledge, the initial decision to make Python 3 incompatible with the Python 2 series arose from Guido's desire to solve one core problem: helping *all* Python applications (including the standard library itself) to handle Unicode text in a more consistent and reliable fashion without needing to rely on third party libraries and frameworks.
-Even if that wasn't Guido's original motivation, it's the rationale that *I* find most persuasive.
+If it had just been about minor cleanups, the transition would likely have been more straightforward, but also less beneficial.
+However, the changes to the text model in Python 3 are one of those ideas that has profoundly changed the way I think about software, and we receive similar feedback from many other users that never really grokked how Unicode worked in Python 2, but were able to grasp it far more easily in Python 3.
+Redesigning the way the Python builtin types model binary and text data has the ultimate aim of helping *all* Python applications (including the standard library itself) to handle Unicode text in a more consistent and reliable fashion (I originally had "without needing to rely on third party libraries and frameworks" here, but those are still generally needed to handle system boundaries correctly, even in Python 3).

 The core Unicode support in the Python 2 series has the honour of being documented in PEP 100.